hashicorp/terraform-provider-azurerm/website/docs/ephemeral-resources/key_vault_secret.html.markdown

 The following arguments are supported:

-* `name` - Specifies the name of the Key Vault Secret.
+* `name` - (Required) Specifies the name of the Key Vault Secret.

-* `key_vault_id` - Specifies the ID of the Key Vault instance where the Secret resides, available on the `azurerm_key_vault` Data Source / Resource.
+* `key_vault_id` - (Required) Specifies the ID of the Key Vault instance where the Secret resides, available on the `azurerm_key_vault` Data Source / Resource.

+* `version` - (Optional) Specifies the version of the Key Vault Secret.
+Defaults to the current version of the Key Vault Secret.

 **NOTE:** The vault must be in the same subscription as the provider.
 If the vault is in another subscription, you must create an aliased provider for that subscription.